syncfusion-content/blazor-docs/react.md

 ### Add Grid Component

-In **src/App.tsx** file, use the following code snippet to render the Syncfusion React Grid control and import **App.css** to apply styles to the grid:
+In the **src/App.tsx** file, use the following code snippet to render the Syncfusion React Grid control and import **App.css** to apply styles to the grid:

 ```typescript
 import { ColumnDirective, ColumnsDirective, GridComponent } from '@syncfusion/ej2-react-grids';